-The voice of your PHD has told you that if you noticed emotional pain, it might never go away.
+The voice of perfectly hidden depression has told you that if you feel emotional pain, it might never go away.
 But if you’re mindful of shame, you can discover you have the capability of noting it, connecting with it, feeling it, and then moving into the next present moment.
 “Oh, there’s shame.
-Hmm…” If you don’t hate the shame or avoid the shame or wallow in the shame, but simply notice its presence, you can learn that you can cope with it — and then let it go.
+Hmm…” If you don’t hate, or wallow in the shame, but simply notice its presence, you can learn that you can cope with it — and then let it go.

 An emotion or thought only has power if you give it power.

-You can hear more about Perfectly Hidden Depression and many other topics by listening to Dr. Margaret’s new podcast, SelfWork with Dr. Margaret Rutherford.
-Subscribe to this website and receive my weekly newsletter including a blog post and podcast!
+You can hear more about this and many other topics by listening to my podcast, SelfWork with Dr. Margaret Rutherford.
+Subscribe to my website and receive my weekly newsletter including a blog post and podcast!
 If you’d like to join my FaceBook closed group, then click here and answer the membership questions!
 Welcome!